When it rains, it pours.

 That’s especially true if your home suffers from poor drainage in Sioux Falls.
 After a heavy rainfall, you may be left dealing with leaks, floods, and even water damage.

 However, with the right landscaping, you can actually improve your drainage issues and avoid water damage altogether!
-Here are five landscaping tips to try.
+Try these five landscaping tips.

 1. Grade Your Lot Properly